Get a Restful Sleep with Acupressure

-Delta wave sleep is the deepest stage of sleep you can reach when sleeping.
-It is the most reparative, rejuvenating stage of sleep and what’s fascinating is that even if you experience only a few hours of delta wave sleep, you will still wake feeling fully rejuvenated.
+Delta-wave sleep is the deepest stage of sleep you can reach when sleeping.
+It is the most recuperative, rejuvenating stage of sleep, and what’s fascinating is that even if you experience only a few hours of delta-wave sleep, you will still wake up feeling fully rejuvenated.

 Why?
-Because this stage of sleep is what the body is trying to achieve the entire time you are sleeping, it just often takes a while to reach this deepest stage of sleep . . .
-Unless you are very, very relaxed when you go to sleep.
+It is because this stage of sleep is what the body is trying to achieve the entire time you are sleeping.
+It just often takes a while to reach this deepest stage of sleep... unless you are very, very relaxed when you go to sleep.

-And that’s what we’re trying to achieve with acupressure—we are trying to allow your body to move into that delta wave stage of sleep faster through achieving optimal relaxation before you shut your eyes for the night.
+That’s what we’re trying to achieve with acupressure—we are trying to allow your body to move into that delta-wave stage of sleep faster through achieving optimal relaxation before you shut your eyes for the night.

 This way, you can achieve fully restorative and rejuvenating sleep even if you cannot sleep a full 8 hours.

-For Deep Sleep Faster – Try These Acupressure Points
+To Achieve Deep Sleep Faster – Try These Acupressure Points:

-The Base of the Skull and Nape of the Neck
+The Base of the Skull and the Nape (Back of the Neck)

 Reach around to the back of your head, right at the base of your skull.
 That’s the first point we’re going to concentrate on and the back of the neck, right around the nape.